 I have many Halloween decorations that I have made myself.
 This year, I decided to give my skeleton, Percy, a home.
 So I made a wooden coffin to display him in.

-I have written step-by-step instructions with lots of photos so that you can make one yourself for the holidays.
+I have written step-by-step instructions with lots of photos so that you can make one yourself.

 - Wood - one large piece approx. 7 foot by 3 foot.

 - Enough strips of wood to make the sides